Danielhp95/sc2l-setup/NOTES.md

 ### Installation script

 The script is meant to be used in LINUX distributions.
 It uses [virtualenv](https://iamzed.com/2009/05/07/a-primer-on-virtualenv/ "virtualenv tutorial") to handle python virtual environments.
+If you don't have `virtualenv` install in your system you can use `pip install virtualenv` to install it.

 The installation follows these steps:
 1. Checks if StarcraftII is already installed.
 It downloads it and installs it otherwise.